honjes/async-ffmetadata/Readme.md

 const inFilePath = "/path/to/File"

-// Gives back the metadata of the file getMetaDataFromFile(inFilePath)
+// Gives back the metadata of the file as object getMetaDataFromFile(inFilePath)
   .then((metaData) => {
     console.log(metaData)